atiselsts/spacescanner/README.md

 **SpaceScanner** features:

-* run multiple parallel optimization tasks on a biological model, and automatically terminate when the tasks have reached a consensus value;
+* run multiple parallel optimization or parameter estimation tasks on a biological model, and automatically terminate when the tasks have reached a consensus value;
 * display optimization history graphically for these parallel runs;
 * scan the space of the possible parameters sets to optimize, and determine the minimal subset of parameters that gives "good enough" results for a specific objective function and the minimal number of parameters required for a specific target value.